Gordon999/PiVideoer2/README.md

 Download PiVideoer2.py and copy to /home/《user》

+To run at boot...

+Note: change XXXX to your username)

+sudo nano /home/XXXX/.config/labwc/autostart

+type in...

+/usr/bin/python3 /home/XXXX/PiVideoer2.py

+press Ctrl and X, Y, return to save..

+Reboot

 Note buttons with RED text use right mouse click, others left click.
 Click on left or right part of button as appropriate.

 If you want a version that continuously records videos try https://github.com/Gordon999/PiVideoer3